SUBMIT

 FEEDBACK

 Every entrant will receive short feedback from one of our readers.
 It will include a genre suggestion, a logline, and a paragraph outlining the strengths and weaknesses of your screenplay.
-The goal of the feedback is to provide you with short & sweet constructive criticism of your work.
+Our goal is to provide constructive, concise, and insightful notes to help you refine your work.

 ADD-ON COVERAGE